philippgille/chromem-go/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/philippgille/chromem-go.svg)](https://pkg.go.dev/github.com/philippgille/chromem-go)

-In-memory vector database for Go with Chroma-like interface.
+In-memory vector database for Go with Chroma-like interface and zero third-party dependencies.

 It's not a library to connect to the Chroma database.
 It's an in-memory database on its own, meant to enable retrieval augmented generation (RAG) applications in Go *without having to run a separate database*.
 As such, the focus is not scale or performance, but simplicity.